 A3.
-Academic Authorities
+ACADEMIC AUTHORITIES

-The Athens University of Economics and Business (AUEB) has been historically established in the collective consciousness of the academic community - Greek students and society - as a leading University in its core areas of expertise.
+The Athens University of Economics and Business (AUEB) has been historically established as a leading University in its core areas of expertise.
 At an international level, the University's unwavering strategic goal is to actively participate in the global academic environment, to develop high-profile international collaborations, and to generally enhance its international impact and recognition through excellence in research and education.

-The University is governed by the applicable legislation (N 4009/2011).
-The Athens University of Economics and Business is under the supervision of the Ministry of National Education, Research and Religious Affairs.
-Its organizational form includes:
+The University is governed by the Greek legislation (N 4009/2011).
+The Athens University of Economics and Business is under the supervision of the Ministry of National Education, Research and Religious Affairs The University is governed by the Rector and Deputy Rector.